Overview

 Storage

-Storage in DreamCompute is implemented with Ceph.
-Ceph is a massively scalable, distributed, redundant storage technology that can be delivered using standard server hardware.
-OpenStack’s Cinder project integrates with Ceph for block storage using Ceph’s RADOS Block Device (RBD) software.
+Storage in DreamCompute is implemented with Ceph, a massively scalable, distributed, redundant storage technology that can be delivered using standard server hardware.
+OpenStack's Cinder project integrates with Ceph for block storage using Ceph's RADOS Block Device (RBD) software.

-Ceph is software created by DreamHost founder Sage Weil and has been under development inside DreamHost for several years.
-Ceph has been open source since its inception, and in early 2012, a new company called Inktank was spun out of DreamHost to support and continue development of the technology.
-Inktank was then acquired by Red Hat in April 2014.
+Ceph is software created by DreamHost founder Sage Weil and was under development inside DreamHost for several years.
+Ceph has been open source since its inception.
+In early 2012, a new company called Inktank was spun out of DreamHost to support and continue development of the technology, and Inktank was acquired by Red Hat in April 2014.

 Dashboard